GeoNode/documentation/usage/managing_maps/exploring_maps/index.rst

 ----------

 | The *Search Bar* of the map viewer allows you to find point of interests (POIs), streets or locations by name.
-| Let's type the name of some place then select the first record.
+| Lets type the name of some place then select the first record.

 .. figure:: img/search_bar_typing_name.png
      :align: center